apache/geode/dev-tools/dependencies/README.md

 - protobuf
 - lucene
 - tomcat 6
+- archunit (13.0 and later get OOM on JDK8)

 Step 3: in some cases, maven suggests new majors, beta releases, or just wrong releases.
 Manually search for those dependencies on mavencentral to see if there is a better choice.